codebytere/node-mac-contacts/README.md

 This Native Node Module allows you to create, read, update, and delete contact from users' contacts databases on macOS.

 All methods invoking the [CNContactStore](https://developer.apple.com/documentation/contacts/cncontactstore) will require authorization, which will be requested the first time the functions themselves are invoked.
-You can verify authorization status with `contacts.checkAuthorizationStatus()` as outlined below.
+You can verify authorization status with `contacts.getAuthStatus()` as outlined below.

 In your app, you should put the reason you're requesting to manipulate user's contacts database in your `Info.plist` like so: